aditya-srikanth/Sarcasm-Detection/README.md

 Each subfolder contains a script for each feature generation.
 The feature generation steps are explained in respective papers and also we have looked at AdityaJoshi github repository for reference in terms of implementation. https://github.com/adityajo/ComputationalSarcasm

+All the paper named folders generate the respective features.

+./wembedding
+This folder contains the script for generating word-embedding based similarity features.
+You can load the .bin or .txt pre trained vectors like Glove or Word2vec using **gensim**.

 Add the train dataset and test dataset path and the required output path.